-When a Cabbage Looper rears its ugly head in your garden it can be devastating to your cabbage plants.
-They eat it up fast if you don’t catch it in time and make them look terrible!
+When a Cabbage Looper caterpillar rears its ugly head in your vegetable garden, it can be devastating to your cabbage plants.
+They eat it up fast if you don’t catch it in time, making them look terrible!

 I have had them a few times, and when I go outside to look at my beautiful cabbage, I see leaves that look more like lace than cabbage… :/ It’s truly disappointing and reminiscent of Tomato Hornworm damage; only the cabbage leafy greens have actual large and small holes – here, there, and everywhere truly making it look like lace.

 But, let’s start at the beginning and find out what they are and how to deal with them.

 Today, we’ll be talking about the cabbage looper worm, what are cabbage loopers, and how you can prevent them in your cabbage patch.
 Let’s get started!

 What Is A Cabbage Looper?

-Looper caterpillars are present nearly the entire growing season.
-Its larvae is a common and destructive pest often found in cole crops, cruciferous plants, or brassicas like cabbages, kale, collards, kohlrabi, broccoli, Brussels sprouts, Chinese cabbage, and cauliflower.
+Cabbage looper caterpillars are present nearly the entire growing season.
+The large larvae with the thin white line are a common and destructive pest often found in cole crops, cruciferous plants, or brassicas like:

 They are called loopers because of the way they move through the leaves they feed on.
 These light green small caterpillars don’t have legs in the middle of their bodies which causes them to loop and double up as they inch along the leaves of your crops.

 You might also like: Aphids: What Are They How To Identify & Get Rid Of Them

-They can eat up to three times their body weight in plant material and can grow up to 1 ½ inches long.
+They can eat up to three times their body weight in plant material and grow up to 1 ½ inches long.
 They’re most destructive during the last few days of their development since this is when they munch on the leaves of your crops the most.

-The fourth and fifth instars chew large holes, and usually do not feed at the leaf margin.
+The fourth and fifth instars chew large holes and usually do not feed at the leaf margin.
 They also tend to eat baby cabbage plants.
 Plus, they can leave behind sticky frass that can contaminate your plants.